naught101/empirical_lsm/Empirical_ubermodel.md

 Introduction
 ============

-- Land surface models aren't performing well [@PLUMBER, @Haughton]
+- Land surface models aren't performing well [@Best_plumbing_LSMs_2014, @Haughton_PLUMBER2_2015]
     - Partly due to their complexity - at least that's a main reason why we can't figure out the problems.
-- We don't know how well they aren't performing - @PLUMBER put a lower bound on the performance improvement we should expect, but we don't know how much available information there is in the met forcings...
+- We don't know how well they aren't performing - @Best_plumbing_LSMs_2014 put a lower bound on the performance improvement we should expect, but we don't know how much available information there is in the met forcings...
     - empirical models can help us quantify the maximum available information
         - But they don't let us make inferences about the physics.
 - LSMs are partially empirical, and complex enough to suffer from equifinality - it is not certain that what they are producing is physical, and it is not certain that they will accurately represent out-of-sample behaviour.